Eminent Scholar Award

 Meet Some Of Our Eminent Scholars!

 The Eminent Scholar designation has been established to recognize faculty members of unusual merit and service to the University.
-Only faculty members holding the rank of full professor at Old Dominion University for a minimum of three years may be considered for this honor.
+Only faculty members holding the rank of tenured full professor at Old Dominion University for at least three years may be considered for this honor.
 Only when Eminent Scholar status is considered as a part of the initial appointment process may this requirement be waived.
-A select number of full professors may be designated as Eminent Scholars.
+A select number of full professors may be designated as Eminent Scholars, according to funding availability.

 Designated faculty members will hold the title permanently and will receive an annual salary supplement for as long as they remain at the University.
 The names of all Eminent Scholars will appear on a plaque prominently displayed at the University.